-We conduct risk assessments for all our activities outside school and we make sure that additional support is made available if needed for students with special educational needs.
+We conduct risk assessments for all our activities outside school and we make sure that reasonable additional support is made available on a case-by-case basis if needed for students with special educational needs.
 This could mean we allocate extra staff or adapt equipment that will be used.